ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The conversion functions `elektraKeyTo*` and `elektra*ToString` are now part of the `elektra-ease` library instead of the `elektra-highlevel` library.
 This should not cause any breaking changes since `elektra-highlevel` already depends on `elektra-ease`.
 In addition the header `elektra/conversion.h` is kept for compatibility. _(Klemens Böswirth)_
+- Fixes in documentation that might disallow some code operating in grey areas before. _(Markus Raab)_

 ### Core